Our Programs

 Admission Requirements

-Applicants who wish to be admitted to the program must submit the following materials to the Office of Graduate Admissions:
+Applicants who wish to be admitted to the program must submit the following materials to the Office of Graduate Studies:

 Out-of-state certified teachers must check with their State Education Department to determine if a Western Connecticut State University graduate program meets their state’s certification requirements.